Title

 Executive Order No. 92 establishes the Lingap Para sa Mahihirap Program Fund, allocating P2.5 billion to address the basic needs of the poorest communities through targeted initiatives in food security, livelihood development, housing, and essential services, while promoting decentralized governance and multi-sectoral collaboration.

-All implementing agencies shall target the 100 poorest families per province and city identified by the Local Government Units (LGUs), and the barangays identified by the National Security Council (NSC) as priority beneficiaries.
+Implementing Agencies must target the 100 poorest families per province and city identified by the LGUs and the barangays identified by the National Security Council (NSC) as priority beneficiaries of their respective program components.

-Implementing agencies must build into their project designs necessary information, education, communication, and social preparation activities to ensure that target beneficiaries are ready to participate in their programs.
+All Implementing Agencies must build into their project designs necessary IEC and social preparation activities to ensure that target beneficiaries are ready to participate in their programs.

-The LWUA is required to engage Water Districts as partners to ensure technical feasibility and sustainability of rural waterworks projects.
+LWUA must tap Water Districts as partners in implementing its program component to ensure technical feasibility and sustainability of rural waterworks projects.

 Analyze Cases Smarter, Faster